jericson/jericson.github.io/_posts/2020-03-30-sourdough.md

 starter between the toaster and the oven to encourage them to reproduce.[^2] Yeast consumes the sugars found in flour to product carbon dioxide (useful for leavening) and alcohol.
-We use alcohol in drinks, of course, but its primary function is as a disinfectant.
+We use alcohol in drinks, of course, but it also serves as a disinfectant.
 Brewing was an important discovery for civilization because it provided germ-free hydration.
 Alcohol in starters fends off most other microbes.
 But it doesn't deter lactobacilli, which are bacteria that convert sugars to lactic acid.
 They thrive in environments with alcohol.
 Their waste product increases the acidity of the starter and that wards off other microbes too.

 ![Sourdough starter mixed](/images/sourdough_mixing.jpg)